FI-modules and stability for representations of symmetric groups: Applications: Coinvariant algebras and rank varieties

-Note that $R$ is generated by its degree 1 part (the co-FI-module spanned by the monomials $x_1, \ldots, x_n$, isomorphic to $k^n/k$ for $n\geq 1$).
-Thus we conclude from Proposition~\ref{pr:cofisubalgebra} that $R$ is a graded co-FI-module of finite type.
-In particular, Theorem~\ref{theorem:intro:FIequiv} implies that the graded pieces of the coinvariant algebra are uniformly representation stable.
-A different proof of this result was given in \cite[Theorem 7.4]{CF}, using work of Stanley, Lusztig, and Kraskiewicz--Weyman.
+\begin{xample} Consider the graded co-FI-algebra $R\coloneq \coinv(\Q[M(1)])$, which is of finite type with slope $\leq 1$ by Proposition~\ref{pr:coinvariantfinite}.
+As $S_n$-representations, $R_n\simeq \Q[x_1,\ldots,x_n]/(\Q[x_1,\ldots,x_n])^{S_n}_{>0}\simeq R(n)$.
+In other words, we have combined the classical coinvariant algebras $R(n)$ into a single co-FI-algebra $R$.
+Theorem~\ref{theorem:intro:FIequiv} implies that for each $i\geq 0$, the graded pieces $R^i_n\simeq R(n)^i$ of the coinvariant algebra form a uniformly representation stable sequence of $S_n$-representations.
+A different proof of this result was given in \cite[Theorem 7.4]{CF}, using work of Stanley, Lusztig, and Kraskiewicz--Weyman. \end{xample}

-\para{Multivariate diagonal coinvariant algebras} Recall from the introduction the definition of the $r$-fold multivariate diagonal coinvariant algebra $R^{(r)}(n)$: we start with the free polynomial algebra in $r$ sets of $n$ variables

-and take its quotient by the ideal $I_n$ generated by all $S_n$-invariant functions with zero constant term: \beq R^{(r)}(n) = k[{\bf X}^{(r)}(n)] / I_n. \eeq Recall furthermore that this ring comes equipped with a natural multigrading by $r$-tuples $J=(j_1,\ldots,j_r)$ of non-negative integers, where $j_k$ records the total degree in the variables $x_1^{(k)},\ldots,x_n^{(k)}$.